Foundation Grant FAQs

-The Foundation invites applications from Seattle’s Jewish day schools, organizations that serve Jewish youth and teens in Washington state and organizations involved in our six areas of philanthropy in Israel; archaeology, Aliyah and absorption, educational support, poverty and social mobility, widows and orphans, and wildlife preservation.
+The Foundation invites applications from Seattle’s Jewish day schools, organizations that serve Jewish youth and teens in Greater Seattle area and organizations involved in our six areas of philanthropy in Israel; archaeology, Aliyah and absorption, educational support, poverty and social mobility, widows and orphans, and wildlife preservation.

 All applicants must have a current 501(c)(3) determination letter or otherwise valid tax–exempt status under the Internal Revenue Act.

-The Foundation does not support grants outside of Washington state or Israel.
+The Foundation does not support grants outside of Greater Seattle area or Israel.
 In Washington, Samis does not support congregational schools or programs serving age groups outside of the K-12 demographic.
 The Foundation does not consider initiatives that are outside of its funding priorities, or programs that are in conflict with its values.

 - Operating and special initiative grants as well as support for capital and endowment campaigns for Seattle-area day schools

-- Opportunity grants, capital funding and needs-based scholarships for Washington state Jewish overnight camps
+- Opportunity grants, capital funding and needs-based scholarships for Greater Seattle area Jewish overnight camps

 - Teen Israel experience travel grants for specific summer and academic year programs and needs-based scholarships